aplteam/Tatin/docs/PackageConfiguration.md

 * If there is a single script file found with one of the aforementioned extensions that file will become the source.

-* If there is no file with such an extension all folders are investigated except those mentioned as "assets".
+* If there is no file with such an extension, all folders are investigated except those mentioned as "assets".
 If there is just one folder left that carries one or more files with the aforementioned extensions then that folder will become the source.

-* If Tatin cannot establish the source an error will be thrown.
+* If Tatin cannot establish the source an error will be thrown, and the user _must_ specify "source".

 #### tags

-A simple text vector, possibly empty (though that is not recommended), that should contain semicolon-separated lists of tag words.
+A simple text vector, possibly empty (though that is not recommended), that should contain a comma-separated list of tag words.
 These can be helpful to filter packages when searching for a solution to a particular problem.

 #### version

 The version[^version] part of the package ID[^id]

-[^id]: A package ID consists of `{group}-{name}-{major.{minor}.{patch}`
+Examples for valid version numbers are `1.2.3`, `1.2.3-beta1`, `1.2.3-beta1.30164` and `18.0.0.30165`

-[^version]: A version is built from the major number, the minor number and the version number, and possibly a build number (which is not recorded in the package configuration file).
+An optional build number is ignored by Tatin.

-  Examples for valid version numbers are `1.2.3` and `18.0.0.30165`
+For details see the [Tatin and Semantic Versioning](./SemanticVersioning.html "SemanticVersioning.html") document.

 ### Access after loading a package